 * S&P, Dow suffer worst declines since August 2011

-* S&P down nearly 8 pct from record levels
+* S&P500 down nearly 8 pct from record levels

 By Lewis Krauskopf

 Feb 5 (Reuters) - U.S. stocks plunged in highly volatile trading on Monday, with both the S&P 500 and Dow Industrials indices slumping more than 4.0 percent, as the Dow notched its biggest intraday decline in history with a nearly 1,600-point drop and Wall Street erased its gains for the year.

-The financial, healthcare and industrial sectors fell the most, but declines were spread broadly as all major 11 S&P groups dropped at least 1.7 percent.
+On Monday, the financial, healthcare and industrial sectors fell the most, but declines were spread broadly as all major 11 S&P sectors dropped at least 1.7 percent.
 All 30 of the blue-chip Dow industrial components finished negative.